AyaEMahmoud/LocalStorageiOS/README.md

 ## User Defaults
 #### What is user defaults?
 An interface to the user’s defaults database.
-This is the most common and the most comfortable way to store and retrieve information.
+This is the most common and the most comfortable way to store and retrieve information across app launches.
 UserDefaults work as a key-value storage, with Strings as keys.

+UserDefaults are stored in a plist file, and that's why data must be saved in a key-value pair dictionary.

+There's only one copy of userDefaults shared among all classes as it's a **singletone**.

 The value parameter can be only property list objects: **NSData, NSString, NSNumber, NSDate, NSArray, or NSDictionary**.
 For NSArray and NSDictionary objects, their contents must be property list objects.